openvinotoolkit/nncf/examples/torch/object_detection/README.md

   --disable-compression
   ```
 - Run the following command to start compression with fine-tuning on GPUs:
-`python main.py -m train --config configs/ssd300_vgg_voc_int8.json --data <path_to_dataset> --log-dir=../../results/quantization/ssd300_int8`
+`python main.py -m train --config configs/ssd300_vgg_voc_int8.json --data <path_to_dataset> --log-dir=../../results/quantization/ssd300_int8 --weights=<path_to_checkpoint>`
  It may take a few epochs to get the baseline accuracy results.
+- Use `--weights` flag with the path to a compatible PyTorch checkpoint in order to load all matching weights from the checkpoint into the model - useful if you need to start compression-aware training from a previously trained uncompressed (FP32) checkpoint instead of performing compression-aware training from scratch.
+This flag is optional, but highly recommended to use.
 - Use `--multiprocessing-distributed` flag to run in the distributed mode.
 - Use `--resume` flag with the path to a previously saved model to resume training.
-- Use the `--weights` flag with the path to a compatible PyTorch checkpoint in order to load all matching weights from the checkpoint into the model - useful
- if you need to start compression-aware training from a previously trained uncompressed (FP32) checkpoint instead of performing compression-aware training fr
-om scratch.

 #### Validate your model checkpoint
 To estimate the test scores of your trained model checkpoint use the following command: